HarvardPL/formulog/examples/tutorial.md

 Second, it would likely lead to duplication, since we would need, e.g., two different constructors for equality, one where the subterms are ints and one where the subterms are bools.
 Third, it does not seem like a very flexible approach as our language of predicates becomes more complex.

-There is another alternative, which is to push the bool-vs-int distinction into the SMT level, using the SMT theory of algebraic data types (this follows the encoding approach of the Dminor refinement type system XXX).
+There is another alternative, which is to push the bool-vs-int distinction into the SMT level, using the SMT theory of algebraic data types (this follows the encoding approach of the Dminor refinement type system [2]).
 To do so, we'll define a new algebraic data type, representing a value in a predicate (which will be either an integer or a bool):

 ```